hashicorp/packer/website/source/docs/what-is-packer.html.markdown

 can be quickly launched and smoke tested to verify that things appear to be working.
 If they are, you can be confident that any other machines launched from that image will function properly.

+Packer makes it extremely easy to take advantage of all these benefits.

+What are you waiting for?
+Let's get started!